 A Portishead song.
 Dreary, dismal, depressing — small.

 Like fine wine, this song takes quite some chewing to know its taste.
 The song is close to 7 minutes.
-It is a story, told in 3 segments.
+It is a story, told in 3 stages.

 In the first minute, you are invited to a warm place.
-Tranquil, cozy, and relaxed.
+Tranquil and cozy.
 Soft guitar music waltz in the background.
 You are lying on the sofa, in rapture with the hostess's story, and indulgent in the warmth.

 At 2:30, the inevitable sets in.
 Cold, harsh, industrial.
 Like clockwork, it repeats, unerringly, screaming.